scandiweb/satoshi-hyva/README.md

 ## Getting started

-Start with the [Introduction](https://www.notion.so/scandiweb/Introduction-1afc346d72c080909963c20e86b1e1a0) page in our [documentation](https://www.notion.so/scandiweb/Hyva-Satoshi-theme-documentation-1adc346d72c080ffb1b2faa454d6739d)—it provides an overview of what you can achieve with Satoshi and guides you through the learning process.
+Start with the [Developer Guide](https://scandiweb.notion.site/Hyv-Satoshi-theme-documentation-1adc346d72c080ffb1b2faa454d6739d?pvs=4#1b5c346d72c080bda053ee8412188e5f) section in our [documentation](https://scandiweb.notion.site/Hyv-Satoshi-theme-documentation-1adc346d72c080ffb1b2faa454d6739d)—it provides an overview of what you can achieve with Satoshi and guides you through the learning process.

 ## Changelog